 This stick has two secrets to its success: meteorite powder and twilight pearls.
 Suspended in a super-hydrating, buttery formula enriched with peach nectar and avocado oil, together they create a sheen that's both natural and eye-catching.

-When H&M;'s sister brand came to the U.S. a few years ago, we rejoiced.
+When H&M's sister brand came to the U.S. a few years ago, we rejoiced.
 Then they released a beauty collection outfitted with everything from body care to makeup, and we were even more impressed.
-The latest addition to the line is right on trend when it comes to highlighting, especially since the pinky sheen is buildable and creamy and will allow you to go as subtle or as wild as you wish.
+This pearlescent highlighter (discontinued) is right on-trend, especially since the pinky sheen is buildable and creamy and will allow you to go as subtle or as wild as you wish.

 Stila's newest highlighter is surprisingly light—as in, you can barely feel it on your skin.
 It's only fitting then that this unique texture is coupled with a shade called Transcendence, since the opalescent glow practically defies gravity when applied.